zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.delegator-factories.rst

 Delegator factory signature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A delegator factory has following signature:
+A delegator factory has the following signature:

 .. code-block:: php